 As of December 2016, the waiting period for filing a unilateral no-fault divorce – meaning only one of the spouses wants to divorce – decreased from two years of living separately to one year.
 However, for those who file for divorce prior to physically separating will have to live apart and wait two years to file.
 Timing is key for those interested in filing a unilateral no-fault divorce.

 Mutual Consent Divorce (Both Spouses Agree)

 Once the waiting period is over, the process of ending the marriage may begin.
-All divorces follow the same basic steps in Pennsylvania.
+While there are several types of divorce in PA, each follows an overarching process.
+Divorcing spouses must follow the same steps to end a marriage in Pennsylvania.
 These steps include:

 - Gathering of records

 - Negotiation and hearings

 A Pennsylvania divorce begins with filing a form called a “complaint.”
 One copy of the form will be filed with the court.
 The other must be “served” to the spouse within 30 days.
 Except in a mutual consent divorce (more information below), one spouse must “serve” a copy of the complaint to the other spouse within 30 days of filing.

 Once the legal paperwork is filed, the spouses will gather important records relating to their assets and debts.
 The spouses must then reach an agreement about the division of property, child custody, and financial support.
 The divorce agreement outlines arrangements regarding the following:

 - Child custody and child support if the spouses have children